+The vision of the South Central Workforce Investment Board is to improve the quality of life in our area.
+Through partnerships, we will ensure all citizens are afforded an environment that supports a marketdriven workforce development system with clear goals and accountability.
 The board will support a system that will provide employers with a skilled workforce and will provide job seekers with access to in-demand jobs with increased earnings potential.
 The Workforce Investment Board will be a leader in community collaboration to promote a dynamic, high skill/high wage economy in South Central Missouri through development of a productive workforce and valued employers.
-The South Central Region has customized our vision statement to compliment both the State Workforce Board and the Governor's vision of the future.